 1. Customise to Suit Them!

-Generation-Z have therefore grown up in a world where brands adapt to their demands.
+Generation-Z has therefore grown up in a world where brands adapt to their demands.

 Coca-Cola exhibited a successful example of personalisation with the ‘Share a Coke’ campaign in 2011.
 Although a world away, this thirst for personalisation should spill over into the learning technologies industry.